Markerless Head Tracking for Accurate and Accessible Neuronavigation

 \subsubsection{Synchronization and Spatiotemporal Alignment}

-For both temporal and spatial alignment, we used the trajectory of the retroreflective subject tracker as a common signal, as it could be tracked by both systems (see Green et al.~\cite{green_toward_2024} for details on how our system detects and tracks the retroreflective markers).
+For both temporal and spatial alignment, similar to our previous work~\cite{green_toward_2024}, we used the trajectory of the retroreflective subject tracker as a common signal, since it could be tracked by both systems.
 Temporal alignment was achieved by maximizing the cross-correlation between the two data streams.
-Since the transformation between our reference system and NDI's (${}_{NDI}T_{cam}$) did not vary in time (i.e., the Azure setup and the NDI system are fixed in space), we obtained it by minimizing the difference between the two trajectories after temporal alignment (for details, see Green et al.~\cite{green_toward_2024}).
-Spatial and temporal alignment parameters were simultaneously optimized through a grid search to guarantee optimal convergence.
+For spatial alignment, since the transformation between our system and NDI's (${}_{NDI}T_{ref}$) did not vary in time (i.e., the Azure setup and the NDI system are fixed in space), we obtained it by minimizing the difference between the two trajectories after temporal alignment.
+Spatial and temporal alignment parameters were then simultaneously optimized through a grid search to guarantee optimal convergence.
 Quaternions were employed throughout this process to represent rotations continuously and mitigate potential singularities associated with Euler angles.